 Once you’re done with it, you’re ready to start multistreaming.
 Of course, you can get much better results from your streams if you understand why it’s a good idea to simulcast to these two platforms.
-Let’s see why Facebook and YouTube are such a good choice.
+Let’s see why Facebook and YouTube are such good choices.

 Why stream to Facebook and YouTube at the same time?

-Out of the many combinations of social networks and video platforms, using Facebook and YouTube is a particularly good one.
-Both have a wide appeal, as evident from their popularity.
-But they are also two places where people can reach niche communities with their content.
+Out of the many live streaming combinations of social networks and video platforms, Facebook and YouTube are arguably the best one.
+Both of them have a wide appeal, as evident from their popularity.
+Moreover, they are also two places where you can reach niche communities with your content.